 How you can help

 Below is a list of several organizations dedicated to helping the men and women who are serving or who have served in our armed forces, as well as their families:

 This Veterans Day, and throughout the year, remember those who have served in our armed forces, and honor their struggles and sacrifices.

-Maryia Statkevich is an intern at the Center for American Progress and the granddaughter of veterans.
+Carly Evans is an intern at the Center for American Progress and the granddaughter of veterans.
 Lawrence Korb is a Senior Fellow at the Center and a veteran of the U.S. Navy.